 On the positive side, she said, “We became strong so we would not break.”

 Also, she said that she believes the experiences improved her memory and attention to detail, as traumas can focus a person’s memory.

-N is one of the ex-Mossad agent tour guides for IICC and is highly involved in Erlich’s new project for an exhibit focused on helping Jews escape from foreign countries to Israel.
+Fattal is one of the tour guides for the IICC who was formerly in intelligence and is highly involved in Erlich’s new project for an exhibit focused on helping Jews escape from foreign countries to Israel.

-She described the Maccabi movement as aiding in getting Jews out of Hungary and told a story about a French group of schoolkids organized for cover for getting them to Israel.
+She described the Maccabi movement as helping with getting Jews out of Hungary and told a story about a French group of schoolkids organized for cover for getting them to Israel.

 Further, she credited Hehalutz, the Histadrut, Keren Kayemeth and other organizations working with Jews in foreign countries with helping in the effort.

-Barzilai, N and Erlich all hope that the new exhibit will bring these stories and their fellow agents’ stories to life for a new generation.
+Barzilai, Fattal and Erlich all hope that the new exhibit will bring these stories and their fellow agents’ stories to life for a new generation.